On this page

 - Ratification: formal documents are exchanged with the other countries or organisations involved, to bring the treaty into force for New Zealand.
 These documents confirm domestic procedures have been completed and that the treaty is now in force.

 The Foreign Affairs Minister decides whether a bilateral treaty is a ‘major bilateral treaty of particular significance’.
-If it isn't, the Minister will approve a ‘bilateral treaty waiver’.
+If it isn't, the Minister will approve a ‘parliamentary treaty examination waiver’.
 This gives the Executive authority to become party to the agreement without involving the House of Representatives and select committee.